cossacklabs/repometascore/README.md

 python3 -m risky_code_hunter --url https://github.com/yandex/yandex-tank --tokenfile token_file.txt
 ```

+4. Also, there is a verbose parameter.
+It can be set with different levels.
+When nothing is set, the user will only get short output.
+To set the level of verbose output, you need to repeat the parameter several times.
+For example:
+   - nothing 	- verbose with level 0.
+Output only risk level and percentage.
+   - `-v`   	- verbose with level 1.
+Additionally to the ‘zero’ level, output info about the program and commits, code delta, and contributors risk ratio.
+   - `-vv`  	- verbose with level 2.
+Additionally to the previous level, output info about every risky contributor.
+   - `-vvv` 	- verbose with level 3.
+Additionally outputs info about every contributor.
+Currently, it only works with `JSON`-type output.

 Enjoy the output and make decision whether to use this repository for your project.

 ## Customisation